raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 A Session Signaling message does not contain the QDCOUNT, ANCOUNT, NSCOUNT and ARCOUNT fields fields used in standard DNS queries and responses.
-This 4-octet header is followed by a single Session Signaling TLV.
+This 4-octet header is followed by a single Session Signaling operation TLV.
+Future specifications may define modifier TLVs that may be used in addition to the operation TLV.
+A Session Signaling message MUST contain exactly one operation TLV.

+Since Session Signaling messages contain no ARCOUNT field, there is, by design, no way to add an EDNS(0) option to a Session Signaling message.
+If functionality provided by current or future EDNS(0) options is desired for Session Signaling messages, a Session Signaling operation TLV or modifier TLV needs to be defined to carry the necessary information.

+Similarly there is, by design, no way to add a TSIG record to a Session Signaling message.
+If this capability becomes necessary in the future a Session Signaling modifier TLV needs to be defined to perform this function.

                                                  1   1   1   1   1   1
          0   1   2   3   4   5   6   7   8   9   0   1   2   3   4   5